folkertdev/rust-rfcs/text/0000-labeled-match.md

 My personal opinion is that join points would be awkward in rust, given that rust has much more powerful control flow constructs already (which are not present in the functional languages listed earlier).
 They would also likely require new syntax/keywords.
 Note again that none of the listed languages expose join points to users.

-## Labelled match
+## Labeled match

-That brings us to this proposal, the labelled match.
+That brings us to this proposal, the labeled match.

 The labeled match proposal combines existing rust features of match and labeled blocks/loops.

-The improved code generation that is achieved is required in real programs.
-My own experience is with [`zlib-rs`](https://github.com/memorysafety/zlib-rs).

-**What is the impact of not doing this?**

-Rust code is slower than C code

-**could this be done in a library or macro instead?**

-No, because improved code generation is the entire point of this syntax

-**Does the proposed change make Rust code easier or harder to read, understand, and maintain?**

-Well it doesn't make it easier, though actual occurences will be extremely rare.
-Still both the compiler and tooling need to support this additional feature.
+It is just the interaction between these concepts that has to be learned, no new keywords or syntactic constructions are needed.

+Labeled match is not blocked on LLVM, and can be implemented entirely in rustc, providing benefits to all code generation backends.

+Labeled match does not introduce arbitrary control flow (like general `goto`) or surprising implicit control flow (like `switch` fallthrough in C and descendants).

+The codegen guarantees provided by labeled are essential in real-world programs, like [`zlib-rs`](https://github.com/memorysafety/zlib-rs).
+The lack of such a guarantee actively limits the adoption of rust in domains performance is key.
+Without a feature like this, it is effectively impossible to beat C in certain cases.

 # Prior art
 [prior-art]: #prior-art